 I'm happy with my current vac.
 Should I upgrade to a V10?

 While we think the V10 is well worth a look, and in max mode can rival many traditional vacuums, if you've already got a Dyson V8 (and a mains powered vac) and are happy with them, there's no immediate need to rush out and upgrade as it costs $899–999.
 While the V8 has a longer battery charge time and a smaller bin capacity, it's still a great performer.
 Those who own a pre-V8 model will probably enjoy the biggest difference, as there is a significant jump in power and battery life.
-We haven't asked Dyson if the V8 will be an ongoing product, but the accessories on the V10 are reportedly backwards compatible with the V8, so you could theoretically have two in the house, maybe to swap over when the battery runs out on one of them.
+We don't know how long the V8 will be around, but the accessories on the V10 are reportedly backwards compatible with the V8, so you could theoretically have two in the house, maybe to swap over when the battery runs out on one of them.

 On maximum mode particularly, the Dyson Cyclone V10 Absolute+ delivers on its full-size suction power promise.
 It's easy to use, but less compact than the previous V8.
 The usual stick vacuum problems about having to change the bin and worrying about when you're going to run out of battery are still there, but Dyson's gone some way to address this with the battery indicator and increased dust capacity.